-When the final seconds of Super Bowl LIII tick off the clock and either the Los Angeles Rams or the New England Patriots is crowned league champion, the process of creating their customized championship rings will begin.
+When the final seconds of Super Bowl LIV tick off the clock and either the San Francisco 49ers or the Kansas City Chiefs is crowned league champion, the process of creating their customized championship rings will begin.

 The NFL traditionally covers the cost of roughly 150 rings for the championship team, which are rewarded to players, coaches, executives and others at the winning team’s discretion.
 Each set of Super Bowl rings is valued at roughly $5 million, though the team’s preferred design factors into the final cost.

 The process of designing, manufacturing and distributing Super Bowl rings takes about four months, according to Jostens, the Minnesota-based jewelry company that has crafted 35 of the 53 sets of existing rings.
 Winning teams are heavily involved in the design process.